speziale-ettore/OpenCRun/README.md

 ---------------------------

 The whole runtime heavily exploit LLVM/CLANG libraries and build system.
 LLVM/CLANG must be installed before building OpenCRun.
-More specifically, we require the following git revisions:

-* LLVM: 0066f9290e95dddedc47472e927319893929b05b
-* CLANG: a95b9f6dab394fea8378702e1a3d06e3cdfdc9c4

-In addition, CLANG must be patched with `clang-opencrun.diff`.
+Currently OpenCRun is going to be realigned with LLVM/CLANG trunk, so there may be impossible building it -- sorry.

 Current quality status
 ----------------------